-When does field placement begin?
+When does field placement begin and end?

 Can I choose my field placement?

 No, the Placement Committee will select your first-year field placement based on your departmental choice, prior experience, expectations, specific circumstances and geographic location while striving to provide an internship that will broaden your educational and life experiences.

 Can I do my field placement where I work?

 Only in special circumstances may you be assigned to the agency in which you already work.
 We cannot guarantee that your employment can serve as your placement.
 For further information please contact firstname.lastname@example.org.